Skip to content

 Bazzite offers multiple images, but most images will be following one of these two formats:

-• Bazzite images that does not have Steam Gaming Mode and receives automatic updates daily
+• Bazzite images that do not have Steam Gaming Mode and receive automatic updates daily.

 Images are split up between two types of Bazzite editions: